 NIAID's "Postdocs' Guide to Gaining Independence" is a valuable resource with advice on how to begin to prepare for your independent research career from the moment you join your mentor's group.

-DARPA's Defense Sciences Office recently hosted a Proposer's Day to provide information on the Young Faculty Award (DARPA-RA-17-01) program.
 The Defense Advanced Research Projects Agency (DARPA) Young Faculty Award (YFA) program aims to identify and engage rising stars in junior faculty positions in academia and equivalent positions at non-profit research institutions and expose them to Department of Defense (DoD) and National Security challenges and needs.
-You can review the slides from the day-long event at this link.
-DSO also posted an FAQ to address questions posed by event attendees.
-Response date for the program is December 4, 2017.
+2019 solicitation is here.

 Check out the Business Concepts for Biomedical Scientists training program videos developed by iBiology and UCSF's Office of Career and Professional Development.
 The purpose of the Business Concepts for Biomedical Scientists training program is to enhance PhD scientists’ understanding of foundational business concepts.
 The course comprises a series of three modules - Business Strategy, Finance and Business Development.